 Located at the top of Grafton Street, Stephen Green's Shopping Center is probably the best shopping center in Dublin.
 It has managed to combine upmarket stores with more practical outlets, all under a great vaulted glass roof.
 There are a lot of well-known names here like Boots and Tk Maxx, as well as a variety of independently run fashion outlets and shops selling novelty items.
 A car park is located in the basement.
 Other amenities like baby feeding facilities and internet access are also available.

 Established in 1982, Carrolls Irish Gifts is a Dublin-based retail company, which has attained the status of 'Market Leader' in its market segment of high-end clothing and gifts.
-Carrolls currently features more than 10,000 traditional Irish products comprising of Guiness Official licensed clothing, gifts and merchandise, jewelry, casual clothing, fashion accessories, music, toys, confectionery, glassware and kitchenware.
+Carrolls currently features more than 10,000 traditional Irish products comprising of Guinness Official licensed clothing, gifts, and merchandise, jewelry, casual clothing, fashion accessories, music, toys, confectionery, glassware, and kitchenware.